hyyc116/paper-grouping/README.md

 # paper-grouping
-scientific paper grouping algorithm based on citation distribution.
-Using a adjusted R square to evaluate the most suitable power law fitting line to citation distribution, and group papers into three levels: low-cited paper, medium-cited paper, and highly-cited paper.
+Scientific paper grouping algorithm is based on the citation distribution.
+We use an adjusted R square to evaluate the most suitable power law fitting line to the citation distribution, and group papers into three levels: low-cited papers, medium-cited papers, and highly-cited papers.

 ### Environment requirement